nordic-institute/harmony-common/domibus/Readme.md

 Run `docker stats` and check the `MEM USAGE / LIMIT` column's `LIMIT` value for this.

-Sample commands to build Domibus without running the tests:
+Sample commands to build Domibus without running the tests (note that we are using separate neds-pom.xml build tree):

 ```
 mkdir /app